Yua Mikami

 Momona Kitō (鬼頭 桃菜, Kitō Momona), known professionally as Yua Mikami (三上 悠亜, Mikami Yua), is a Japanese singer, YouTuber, and former adult video and film actress.
 She debuted as a member of the idol group SKE48 in 2009 before leaving in 2014.
 She entered the adult entertainment industry in 2015 under the Muteki label and became one of the most popular and best-selling contemporary AV idols, winning several awards in the process.
-Mikami performed under the S1 No. 1 Style label and has appeared in over 200 adult films (including compilations and VR-based AV's as well).
+Mikami performed under the S1 No. 1 Style label and has appeared in over 200 adult films (including compilations and VR-based AVs as well).
 In 2023, at the height of her popularity, Mikami retired from the AV industry and continues her career as a social media influencer and a businesswoman.

 Apart from performing in adult films, Mikami also remained active as a singer and idol.
 She is a member of the idol groups Ebisu Muscats since 2015 and Honey Popcorn since 2018.
 She also appears in the video games Yakuza 6 and Yakuza Kiwami 2.

+Early life

+Yua Mikami was born as Momona Kitō on August 16, 1993, in Nagoya.

 Career

-2006–2014: Early life and traditional idol debut
+2006–2014: SKE48 activities

-Mikami was born as Momona Kitō on August 16, 1993, in Nagoya.
-At the age of 13, Mikami auditioned for Morning Musume's 8th generation in 2006, but was eliminated during the first round.
+At age 13, Mikami auditioned for Morning Musume's 8th generation in 2006 but was eliminated during the first round.
 In March 2009, she debuted as a second generation member of the idol group SKE48 on Team E. Her career in SKE48 saw numerous setbacks, including a demotion to kenkyuusei (trainee) status in December 2010, as well as an underage drinking/dating scandal that broke out in July 2013.
 On March 16, 2014, she announced her graduation from the group and her last performance with the group was on April 9, 2014.
 During her tenure, she appeared in eight B-side singles with SKE, as well as an appearance on the sister group AKB48's B-side single "Ano Hi no Fūrin".